Beginning at the Mayerthorpe Public Library/ Fallen Four Memorial Park

 Turn right onto 50th Avenue and then right again onto 49th Street.
 The old “Baby Delivery” house is on the left at 4918-49th Street and the oldest willow tree is at 4914-49th Street.

 Turn left onto 49th Avenue.
 Continue east to Ellis Granley Park.
 This park was named after Ellis Granley, a man who dedicated his life to sports and coaching.
 He was named Mayerthorpe’s “Citizen of the Year” in 1973.
+In 2020 The park was rezoned and subdivided for new homes and is now named Park Ave.
+The park was redone to include adult outdoor exercise equipment.

 Turn right at 44th Street and proceed around the back of the hospital.
 This Street was renamed Granley Drive in 2015.